Leeds Arts Club: Legacy

-Key themes were the interest in Nietzsche, Guild Socialism, impressionist and post-impressionist painting and Kandinksy's aesthetic theory.
+Key themes were the interest in Nietzsche, Guild Socialism, impressionist and post-impressionist painting and Kandinsky's aesthetic theory.
 Artists, thinkers and writers inspired by the Club include Isabella Ford, Mary Gawthorpe, Jacob Kramer and Herbert Read.
 Political, literary and cultural figures, both men and women, lectured at the Club.
 The Club also staged exhibitions and theatrical performances.

 It has been argued by the art historian Michael Paraskos that the Leeds Arts Club was the closest England came to a genuine expressionist art movement.
 This is evidenced partly by the Arts Club's, artistic, philosophical and political interests, which mirror those seen in German expressionist art groups of the time, and through its direct links to Kandinsky in Germany.
 It also produced its own expressionist artists, including Jacob Kramer and Bruce Turner.

 It also was the seed ground from which the anarchist poet, art critic and art theorist Herbert Read emerged, and Read's basic dialectical theory of art, which became one of the main methods to understand modernism between the 1930s and 1960s, has its roots in the understanding of art expounded at the Leeds Arts Club.